cophilot/templify-vault/React-ts/README.md

 # templify + React + TypeScript

-Default templates for [templify](https://github.com/cophilot/templify) for a React project with TypeScript.
+Default templates for [templify](https://github.com/cophilot/templify) for a React project with TypeScript and SCSS.

 ---